disordered-photonics/celes/README.md

 If you have questions, bug reports or feature requests, please use the [Issues](https://github.com/disordered-photonics/celes/issues) section to report them.

 ### License
-This software is published under the BSD 3-clause license, please read the [LICENCE](LICENCE) file for more information.
+This software is published under the BSD 3-clause license, please read the [LICENSE](LICENSE) file for more information.

 ### Credits
 CELES was initiated by Amos Egel, Lorenzo Pattelli and Giacomo Mazzamuto.
-In addition, Alan Zhan has contributed code to the project.
+In addition, Alan Zhan and Taylor Fryett have contributed code to the project.
 We thank Yasuhiko Okada for valuable comments and feedback.

 CELES uses the following codes from other programmers:
 * [polarplot3d](https://it.mathworks.com/matlabcentral/fileexchange/13200-3d-polar-plot/content/polarplot3d.m) from Kenn Gerard